Teutonic takeover of Danzig (Gdańsk): Teutonic takeover

 The Knights, under the leadership of Heinrich von Plotzke, agreed to aid Bogusza, and a force of 100 knights and 200 supporters, led by Günther von Schwarzburg, arrived at the castle around August.

 While historians agree that the castle as well as the adjacent town were in the hands of the Teutonic Knights by late November 1308, the number of casualties and the extent of destruction is debated.
-Peter Oliver Loew writes that for a long time German historians accepted the version of events given by Teutonic Knights, and didn't accept a high number of people murdered, with the number given between 60 and 100 victims Błażej Śliwiński, based on several sources argues that the number of murdered was very high, even if not 10,000.
-According to Peter Oliver Loew the exact numbers can never be established, however he agrees that all available data confirms that the city was destroyed during the conquest.
+Peter Oliver Loew writes that for a long time German historians accepted the version of events given by Teutonic Knights, and didn't accept a high number of people murdered, with the number given between 60 and 100 victims According to Peter Oliver Loew the exact numbers can never be established, however he agrees that all available data confirms that the city was destroyed during the conquest.

 Ethnicity of the town's inhabitants

-According to Raphael Lemkin the population in the city at the time was Polish.
+According to Peter Oliver Loew, there were German as well as Slavic inhabitants of the town.
+Smoliński (2021) notes that the townspeople who supported the takeover of Gdańsk in 1308 were predominantly German and added that the townspeople and proceeding victims of the massacre and their origins and backgrounds are still in dispute among scholars.
+According to Śliwiński & Możejko (2017), prior to the massacre, most residents had come from the Northern German city of Lübeck. Śliwiński & Możejko (2020) add that the majority of them originally hailed from Westphalia, Lower Saxony, and the Rhineland and had previously settled in Lübeck before relocating to Gdańsk, while a minority were of Slavic (Pomeranian) origin.
+Loew (2024) writes that the townspeople who resisted the Teutonic Order were chiefly of German descent.
 According to Kazimierz Jaśinski, the Knights captured the town with the help from some of the German burghers, who constituted a very small minority within the town at the time.
-James Minahan wrote that the city inhabitants, for the most part, were Kashubians.
-According to Peter Oliver Loew, there were German as well as Slavic inhabitants of the town.
 According to Stefan Maria Kuczyński, the German population only achieved the majority after local Polish population was murdered and a new settlement was built by Teutonic Knights.